Root Canal Cost in 2026

 Does insurance cover root canal?

-Insurance coverage for root canal is: usually.
+Root Canal is usually covered by insurance.
 Most dental insurance covers root canals at 50-80% as a major procedure, subject to annual maximums.
+Always verify with your specific plan before scheduling.

 What's the cheapest state for root canal?